S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 What does S. 3977 do?

-It raises two bankruptcy eligibility limits: up to $7,500,000 for qualifying small-business Subchapter V cases and less than $2,750,000 for Chapter 13 household cases.
+It raises two bankruptcy eligibility limits: up to $7.5 million for qualifying small-business Subchapter V cases, and less than $2.75 million for Chapter 13 household cases.
+Higher caps mean more filers can use those cheaper tracks.

-How much debt could a small business have under S. 3977?
+How much debt can a small business have under S. 3977?

 Up to $7.5 million in qualifying debt.
-S. 3977 also says at least 50% of that debt must come from business activity, not personal obligations.
+At least 50% of it has to come from business activity, and money owed to affiliates or insiders doesn't count toward the cap.

-No. S. 3977 says debt owed to affiliates or insiders would be excluded when measuring the small-business debt limit.
+No. S. 3977 excludes debt owed to affiliates or insiders when measuring whether a business is under the small-business limit.

 Can a real estate holding company use the higher small-business limit?

-Not if its primary activity is owning single-asset real estate.
+Not if its main activity is owning single-asset real estate.
 S. 3977 keeps that exclusion in place.

 Would public companies qualify for the new Subchapter V limit?

-No. S. 3977 keeps public reporting companies — and their affiliates — out of the small-business bankruptcy track.
+No. S. 3977 keeps public reporting companies, and their affiliates, out of the small-business track even with the higher cap.

 Do stockbrokers or commodity brokers get the higher Chapter 13 cap?

-No. Even with the new $2.75 million ceiling, those two categories would still be ineligible for Chapter 13.
+No. Even with the new $2.75 million ceiling, stockbrokers and commodity brokers stay ineligible for Chapter 13.

 When would the new bankruptcy limits take effect?

-Right away for future cases.
-S. 3977 says the higher limits would apply to bankruptcy filings made on or after the date it becomes law.
+Right away for new cases.
+S. 3977 says the higher limits would apply to any bankruptcy filed on or after the day it becomes law.

 Based on S. 3977 bill text